msychalice/leetcode/README.md

 2.Set reached flag to true when start checking a grid, but needs to set the flag back to false if the check fails at the grid.

+## 83. Remove Duplicates from Sorted list
+Similar to 26, use fast and slow pointers.
+Beware of handling the last node that is a duplicate.

 ## 90. Subsets II
 We can use the similar algorithm to get all combinations in #78, but needs to check if the newly generated combination is duplicated.
 Use hash table (key: number of elements, value: alll the combinations that have the same number of elements) to do the comparison.